 The monument to the 114th Pennsylvania Volunteer Infantry Regiment is south of Gettysburg on Emmitsburg Road in front of the Sherfy farmhouse.
-(39.80353° N, 77.24877° W; Tour map: Emmitsburg Rd. & Sickles Ave) A marker on Hancock Avenue (bottom right) shows the regiment’s position at the end of Pickett’s Charge.
-(39.813499° N, 77.23464° W; Tour map: Hancock Avenue at Ziegler’s Grove; Google maps to both monuments)
+(Emmitsburg Rd. & Sickles Ave tour map) A marker on Hancock Avenue shows the regiment’s position at the end of Pickett’s Charge.
+(Hancock Avenue at Ziegler’s Grove tour map)

-The monument to the 114th Pennsylvania is a bronze statue of a Zouave loading his rifle, suported by a seven foot tall granite base.
-The diamond symbol of at the foot of the Third Army Corps is at the foot of the statue.
+The monument to the 114th Pennsylvania is a bronze statue of a Zouave loading his rifle, standing on a seven foot tall granite base.
+The diamond symbol of the Third Army Corps is at the foot of the statue.
 The base of the monument was dedicated on July 2nd, 1886 by the State of Pennsylvania.
 The statue itself was added and dedicated on November 11, 1888.

-The monument was one of three badly damaged by vandals in early 2006 but has been restored.
+This was one of three Union monuments badly damaged by vandals in early 2006 but has been restored.

 The 114th Pennsylvania at Gettysburg